sworupkhadka/Python/day 3/readme.md

     print("normal weight")
 elif 25 <= bmi < 29.9:
     print("overweight")

- ---
-🎢 Rollercoaster Height Check
+Rollercoaster Height Check
 python
+Copy code
-print("welcome to the roller coaster ")
+print("Welcome to the roller coaster ")
-height = int(input("please enter your height in cm: \n"))
+height = int(input("Please enter your height in cm: \n"))

 if height >= 120:
-    print("you can ride the rollercoaster")
+    print("You can ride the rollercoaster")
 else:
-    print("you cant ride the rollercoaster")
+    print("You can't ride the rollercoaster")

----
-🔍 Logical Operators
+Logical Operators
 >= greater than or equal to

 <= less than or equal to